EvaBroberg/ScandiFood-recipe-sharing-page-milestone3/README.md

 6. #### Search Recipe

     - The search field is provided in the navigation bar for all users to search for recipes by entering a word.
-The search engine looks for word matches in the existing recipes titles and filters them accordingly removing nonmatching posts from the home view.
+The search engine looks for word matches in the existing recipes and redirects user to search page that displais all filtered recipes.
 ### Features Left to Implement

 1. #### User profile recipe view